 Well hello there.
 Welcome to my about me page.

 My official name is Jessica Jones.
 But my friends (and actually most people) call me Jess.
 I’m a Registered Dietitian and Certified Diabetes Educator (and Zumba Instructor!) with a Master’s of Science in Nutrition.
-These days, I work at a Primary Care Clinic in Oakland, CA. My job consists of providing nutritional counseling to patients in the Adult Medicine, Pediatrics, Women and Specialty Clinics on weight loss, pre-diabetes/diabetes, healthy eating during pregnancy, hypertension, high cholesterol, and more.
+These days, I work at a Primary Care Clinic in Oakland, CA. My job consists of providing nutritional counseling to patients in the Adult Medicine, Pediatrics, Women and Specialty Clinics on pre-diabetes/diabetes, healthy eating during pregnancy, hypertension, high cholesterol, and more.
 I teach a couple of classes for both adults and kids too.

 If I had to describe my 3 biggest joys in life, I’d say 1. eating fresh fruits and and vegetables, 2. helping people realizing how amazing healthy foods can taste and improve their health and 3. getting 8 hours of sleep every night.
 I’m also really into making things (I used to sew lot of my own clothes in high school and college).
 Home decorating, painting, science, budgeting and finance… or “crunching numbers” as I like to call it, traveling (on my 30th birthday I left NYC and took a 9-month tripsy around the world) and fitness are some of my other passions.
 Spending time with friends and family are up there too.